 5.8.1 Definitions

-5.8.1.1 “Additional Energy” means the amount of energy «Customer Name» is entitled to receive if it elects not to participate in CGS Displacements during an Election Year, and is equal to «Customer Name»’s Slice Percentage multiplied by the difference between the Generation Benchmark and the expected level of CGS generation while displacement is in effect.

-5.9.1.2 “Columbia Generating Station” or “CGS” means the nuclear powered generating facility located near Richland, Washington, and operated by Energy Northwest, or its successor.
+5.8.1.1 “Columbia Generating Station” or “CGS” means the nuclear powered generating facility located near Richland, Washington, and operated by Energy Northwest, or its successor.

-5.8.1.3 “CGS Displacement” means a decision by Power Services to shut-down all or a portion of the power production at CGS due to market conditions.
+5.8.1.2 “CGS Displacement” means a decision by Power Services to shut-down all or a portion of the power production at CGS due to market conditions.